InfraBuilder/n8n-nodes-helm-chart/README.md

 This is an n8n community node that provides functionality to interact with Helm charts from both HTTP and OCI repositories.
 It allows you to retrieve chart metadata and default values, making it easy to integrate Helm chart information into your n8n workflows.

+> **Created with Replit:** This package was developed using [Replit](https://replit.com), a collaborative browser-based development environment.

+## Disclaimer

+**USE AT YOUR OWN RISK:** This package is provided as-is without any warranties or guarantees.
+The author(s) are not responsible for any consequences, damages, or losses that may result from using this software in production environments.
+Always thoroughly test in a controlled environment before deploying to production systems.

 ![N8N Helm Chart Node](https://raw.githubusercontent.com/yourusername/n8n-nodes-helm-chart/main/docs/helm-chart-node.png)

 ## Features